User Guide

 -

-and all their data from the friends list.
+friend --delete DracoDeletes friend with gitGudFRIEND_IDofDracoand all their data from the friends list.

 5.1.4 Link a game to a friend: friend --link

-and the associated in-game username specified by IN_GAME_USERNAME
+Links a game with the specified GAME_ID and the associated in-game username specified by IN_GAME_USERNAME to a

-friend with the provided FRIEND_ID
+friend with the provided FRIEND_ID.

 A link between a particular friend and game shows that the friend plays the game.